 Part of the new interest in SEO is web designers and developers wanting to improve their own sites and help their clients improve the performance of the site they built.
 Part of why we need to share information in the WordPress community is because SEO is less opaque than web development – where things work or they don’t.
 Some say SEO is an art, with each site needing its own fine-tuning to really get it right.

 SEO is a younger discipline than design or even programming.
-Most business owners recognize that SEO is important if you expect your managed WordPress hosted website to produce lead generation successfully.
+Most business owners recognize that SEO is important if you expect yourwebsite to produce lead generation successfully.
 More traditional web design and development agencies are more commonly offering SEO as a service to their clients as a way to develop recurring revenue, though what these packages and services look like changes as the agencies evolve.

 Recurring Revenue as a Viable Cash Flow Solution